-Significantly, the broader and near defining motive to engage in prostitution and the sex industry particularly in a developing country as the Philippines is primarily various gradients of poverty [1], [2], [4], [23], [24].
+Significantly, the broader and near defining motive to engage in prostitution and the sex industry particularly in a developing country as the Philippines is likely poverty [1], [2], [4], [23], [24].
 Three of four sample participants clearly verified these conditions.
 African Amerasian solo mother Jasmine appears to be the worse off managing to barely, but bravely cope as an overburdened scrub woman in a depleted existence somewhere between homelessness and extreme poverty.
-Jelly, the pragmatic transgender night club sex entertainer, who is riding a temporal spike in personal income, barely struggles to support a five-member family household including herself.
+Jelly, the pragmatic transgender night club sex entertainer who is riding a temporal spike in personal income manages to support a five-member family household including herself.
 Jelly's poverty index is somewhere behind the general and borderline areas, a tad above extreme poverty, but she asks rightly how long is her squirt of earning capacity sustainable in what is a notoriously unstable, human trafficking prone and predatory bar and nightclub business?
 [25].
-Nightclub waitress, stripper and "bar fine" sex toiler Alma Marie, perhaps at a slight advantage because at age 19 she is without children, is clearly ambitious if not fearless.
+Nightclub waitress, stripper and "bar fine" sex toiler Alma Marie, perhaps at a slight advantage because at age 19 she is without children, is clearly ambitious.
 With an energetic, entrepreneurial work streak, she manages to survive athwart a general if highly marginalized poverty line.
-She is aided by her mom who labors as a less than minimum wage wet market vendor.
+She is aided by her mom who struggles as a minimum wage wet market vendor.
 Then there is Angelo, the outlier in the sample.
 As with the others he squarely engages in potentially lethal STD/HIV/AIDS prone conduct as a gay male prostitute offering sexual favors for pay to fundamentally an older if vulnerable clientele.
-Sometimes his clients are crippled geriatrics in wheel chairs who he claims are "very good payers".
+Sometimes his clients are crippled geriatrics in wheel chairs who he claims are "very good payers." .
 His lifestyle choice is reinforced by a comparatively stable household and family support system.
-His socioeconomic household ranking lies somewhere in the middle class range.
+His socioeconomic household ranking lies somewhere in the lower middle class.